nslly/backend_exam/README.md

  php artisan serve

+9. You can use this auth.
+    email: admin@admin.com
+    password: password

 After you copy the BACK END, you can set up the FRONT END Vue project as follows: